Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler parents.

 Percentage of RDA

-The list of health benefits of asparagus is quite long and very impressive.
-Primarily shatavari is considered a female reproductive tonic in ayurveda, but the many benefits it provides go far beyond this.
+The list of health benefits of asparagus is long and very impressive.
+It is used as a female reproductive tonic in Ayurveda, but its benefits go far beyond this.

 - Antidiarrheal and antidystentric

-- Galactogogue (increases milk output in breastfeeding women)
+- Galactagogue (increases milk output in breastfeeding women)